This is the multi-page printable view of this section. Click here to print.

 Set up the connection

-is only need to get data from datasets that have one of the restricted access policies.
-Data from datasets of public access can be extracted without the token specification. - Your token is avaliable in your profile in the web interface
+2. The token is only need to get data from datasets that have one of the restricted access policies.
+Data from datasets of public access can be extracted without the token specification.

 library(opendatabio)